netxms/netxms-doc/admin/appendix.rst

     - Schedule for sending alarm summary e-mails in cron format.
 See :ref:`cron_format` for supported cron format options.
     - 0 0 * * *
     - No
-  * - AllowDirectSMS
+  * - AllowDirectNotifications
-    - Allow (1) or disallow (0) sending of SMS via |product_name| server using nxsms utility.
+    - Allow (1) or disallow (0) sending of notification via NetXMS server using nxnotify utility.
     - 0
     - No
   * - AllowedCiphers
-    - A bitmask for encryption algorithms allowed in the server(sum the values to allow multiple algorithms at once):
+    - A bitmask for encryption algorithms allowed in the server (sum of the values to allow multiple algorithms at once):
         - 1 - AES256
         - 2 - Blowfish
         - 4 - IDEA
         - 8 - 3DES
         - 16 - AES128
+        - 32 - Blowfish-128
-    - 31
+    - 63
     - Yes
   * - AllowTrapVarbindsConversion
-    -
+    - Allows/disallows conversion of SNMP trap OCTET STRING varbinds into hex strings if they contain non-printable characters.
     - 1
     - Yes
-  * - AnonymousFileAccess
-    -
-    - 0
-    - No
   * - ApplyDCIFromTemplateToDisabledDCI
     - Set to 1 to apply all DCIs from a template to the node, including disabled ones.
-    - 0
+    - 1
     - Yes
   * - AuditLogRetentionTime
     - Retention time in days for the records in audit log.
 All records older than specified will be deleted by housekeeping process.